After Benjamin Moore’s Announcement, the Color of 2022 Is Official

 Seven designers share how they’d use the trendy hue.

-It’s undeniable that this has been the year of green, from Kelly to hunter and back around to sage.
-Looking ahead to 2022, paint giants Behr and PPG are predicting the hype will only continue.
-Both brands announced their respective colors of the year this week, and one thing is clear: Paler verdant shades aren’t going anywhere.
+It’s undeniable that this has been the year of green, from kelly to hunter and back around to sage.
+Looking ahead to 2022, it seems the hype will only continue.
+Almost every major paint brand has announced their respective Colors of the Year this month, including Benjamin Moore on Wednesday, and one thing is clear: paler verdant shades aren’t going anywhere.

-The green hues, Breezeway and Olive Sprig, were influenced by the soothing quality of nature (essential in our uncertain world) and how we look outward while our lives have been pushed indoors.
-Breezeway is a silvery shade reminiscent of sea glass.
-Olive Sprig, a slightly darker and more pure version, takes inspiration from its namesake.
+All of the green hues—Breezeway, Olive Sprig, October Mist, and Evergreen Fog—were influenced by the soothing quality of nature (essential in our uncertain world) and how we are looking outward after our lives have been pushed indoors.
+Behr’s Breezeway is a silvery hue reminiscent of sea glass, while Sherwin Williams’s Evergreen Fog reminds us of the Pacific Northwest’s signature weather patterns.
+Benjamin Moore’s October Mist specifically looks to flower stems, while PPG’s Olive Sprig, a slightly darker, and more pure version of the shade, takes inspiration from its namesake.

-We asked five designers to give us their thoughts on how to use the shades in real life.
-These colors are meant to help you relax, and after this year, we could all use a breath of fresh air.
+We asked seven designers to give us their thoughts on how to use these greens in real life.
+These are colors made to relax, and after this year, we could all use a breath of fresh air.

 Back to Bed

-Both colors are not only beautiful but invoke a serene feeling that’s destined for the walls of a bedroom.
+Both PPG and Behr’s colors are not only beautiful but invoke a serene feeling that’s destined for the walls of a bedroom.
 This calming effect would allow you to start decompressing the minute you walk into the space. —Andi Morse, founder, Morse Design

 Time to Wash Up